 There is no single international standard for organic farming, and as a result compliance with organic standards is monitored on a country-by-country basis.
 The U.S. may enter into treaties or other agreements to accept foreign standards, monitored by the USDA.
 At times, review or enforcement by the USDA may result in international certifications to be permitted, or cancelled, which may result in substantial changes in supply of certain organic crops within the U.S. market.
 For example, on January 11, 2021, the USDA Agricultural Marketing Service (AMS) National Organic Program (NOP) ended its recognition agreement with India's Agricultural and Processed Food Products Export Development Authority (APEDA).
 The recognition agreement, established in 2006, allowed APEDA to accredit certifiers to provide USDA organic certification in India.
-Organic growers in India are currently subject to certain transition rules, and after July 12, 2022, all organic operations in India must be certified under the USDA organic farmers in India to achieve and maintain USDA organic certification under these updated standards will, in turn, impact the volume of exports to the U.S.
+Organic growers in India are currently subject to certain transition rules, and after July 12, 2022, all organic operations in India must be certified under the USDA organic regulations by a USDA-accredited certifier in order to export to the U.S. The ability of organic farmers in India to achieve and maintain USDA organic certification under these updated standards will, in turn, impact the volume of exports to the U.S.